Quackster/LibreShockwave/README.md

 ### Known Limitations

 - No mouse/keyboard event forwarding to Lingo VM (planned)
+- No Lingo debugger in WASM (available in desktop player)
 - 32-bit JPEG-based bitmaps (ediM+ALFA) render as placeholders

 ## Tools